GRAINS-Wheat surges by daily limit, soyoil hits record high after Russia invades Ukraine

 By Karl Plume

-CHICAGO, Feb 24 (Reuters) - U.S. wheat futures spiked by their daily trading limit on Thursday to their highest since mid-2012 and corn futures rallied to eight-month peaks after Russian forces attacked Ukraine, exacerbating worries over global grain supplies.
+CHICAGO, Feb 24 (Reuters) - U.S. wheat futures spiked by their daily trading limit on Thursday to their highest since mid-2012 and corn futures touched eight-month peaks after Russian forces attacked Ukraine, exacerbating worries over global grain supplies.

 Russian forces invaded Ukraine by land, air and sea, confirming the worst fears of the West with the biggest attack by one state on another in Europe since World War Two.